sikochapo/in-black-and-white/README.md

 # In black and White
 > A Law Firm

-Elements in beautiful READMEs include, but are not limited to: images, screenshots, GIFs, text formatting, etc.

 ## History
 The website inblackandwhite.ng has been on for a while, providing consultations, professional legal help and advise for various individuals.